Most problems in software product development are visible long before anyone understands them. That's where I start.

 — Bo Frese

-When I have enough of a picture, I bring it back to the people who hired me first.
+When I have enough of a picture, I bring it back to the people who hired me.
 Not a slide deck full of recommendations — an honest account of what I found, including the parts that are uncomfortable.